igit/rfc8255-reflector/README.md

 * **+tl_** *es* : **tl_** = to/destination language ; *es* = spanish
 * **+tl_** *de* : **tl_** = to/destination language ; *de* = deuch

-Then, the reflector will build a [RFC8255](https://trac.tools.ietf.org/html/rfc8255) mail and reply to you.
+Then, the reflector build a [RFC8255](https://trac.tools.ietf.org/html/rfc8255) mail and reply to you.